Magic Money Tree

 Plot Your Path

-More community gardens are cropping up, where fruit and veg is often grown.
+More community gardens are cropping up, where fruit and veg are often grown.
 The social farms and gardens website has a list of these all over the UK.
 We can find our nearest on their website.

 Healthy and Wealthy?

 There are loads of health benefits of growing our own fruit and veg.
 Gardening is physical, and all that digging and planting, weeding and watering gives us a healthy workout.
-People have even argued that gardening should be offered on the NHS.
-(Yes, really!)

 Cheap and cheerful?

 Is it really cheaper to grow your own fruit and veg?
 Which?
 Magazine found that for things that are expensive in the shops, like soft fruit (raspberries, strawberries, tomatoes etc.), the answer is yes, it’s cheaper.
+These vegetables are also easy to grow on balconies.

 Leave a Reply